ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 1: Declaring scalar UDFs with scalar values as input using Java**

-The following example shows a `create function` statement that declares a function named udfCombineSpans.
+The following example shows a `create function` statement that declares a function named `udfCombineSpans`.
 The user-defined function takes in two spans as input and returns a merged span similar to the first input span.
-The actual UDF Java™ function is packaged in a JAR file named udfs.jar, under the udfjars directory.
-The method that implements the function is combineSpans in class com.ibm.test.udfs.MiscScalarFunc.
-The method also declares a function udfSpanGreaterThan that returns true if the span is greater than the specified size.
+The actual UDF Java™ function is packaged in a JAR file named `udfs.jar`, under the `udfjars` directory.
+The method that implements the function is `combineSpans` in class `com.ibm.test.udfs.MiscScalarFunc`.
+The method also declares a function `udfSpanGreaterThan` that returns `true` if the span is greater than the specified size.

 ```
 /**